Nigerian army releases children held on terror suspicions | DW | 04.10.2019

 Thursday's release brings the total number of freed children in 2019 to 44.

-Boko Haram's militant insurgency and the Nigerian armed forces attempt to contain it has displaced 2 million Nigerians
+Boko Haram's militant insurgency and the Nigerian armed forces attempt to contain it have displaced 2 million Nigerians

 The state of Borno, bordering Chad, Cameroon and Niger, is the mainstay location of Boko Haram.
 Over the past 10 years, it has been fighting and launching attacks to try and set up a radical Islamist government, with the Nigerian army fighting back.
 Some 30,000 people have been killed in the conflict, with 2 million more displaced.